 With grasses on the rocky promontory, I thought one particular photo dump was obligatory.

 Our planner for the trip, Cha a.k.a. the lady in red, didn’t waste any breath and headed to the nearest high point from where we landed which, for some reason, had a prop ready in the form of a wooden bench.

 Being the kumpetitib and epal that I am, I ventured even further for another high point that juts out into the sea.

 The rest mustn’t have been inspired by Michael Bolton as they didn’t go the distance and just stayed downstairs, seemingly keeping up to date with what was on the news while trying to be shady.
 (See what I did there?)

 Being on the farthest position, I had such a broad perspective and panoramic views were at my disposal, which of course included the signature view of Nacpan Beach and Calitang Beach sharing the same shore.
 (Does that mean they’re also caring since sharing is caring? *wondering emoji*)

 Before long, the lady in red was already leading a cult.
 All hail Blood Reina!

-Someone got lightheaded and had a poor vision on our way back, probably due to the heat, that we had a runner do his thing for some water from the community we saw earlier.
+We no longer headed to the other headland; someone got lightheaded and had a poor vision on our way back, probably due to the heat, that we had a runner do his thing for some water from the community we saw earlier.
 Run, Forrest, run!

 With everything good, we packed our things and went home.
 Nah, that would’ve been among the greatest crimes of all time.
 ‘Course we luxuriated in the waters!
 The waves were close to none and the tide allowed us to get some distance from the beach.
 Phew!